jareware/xpath2rss/README.md

 Installing
 ----------

-On a Debian-like system get the dependencies with:
+On a Debian-like system, get the dependencies with:

     $ apt-get install php5-cli php5-curl

-Then get yourself a copy of xpath2rss.php (might be handy to drop it in your `PATH` somewhere, like under `/usr/bin`).
+Then get yourself a copy of `xpath2rss.php` (might be handy to drop it in your `PATH` somewhere, like under `/usr/bin`).
 Feel free to rename it to `xpath2rss` while you're at it if you don't like the extension (the interpreter is specified in the file).

 To see that it's a-OK, try running:

     $ xpath2rss

 You should see a usage message.
-PHP 5.3+ is recommended, but the script should run with anything 5+.
+PHP 5.3+ is recommended, but the script should run with anything 5.1+.

 Usage
 -----